IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

         1. Validates that the `module_id` exists.
         2. Resolves the `tenant_id` (must be specified for super admins, defaults to the admin's own tenant otherwise).
         3. Calculates the `next_run_at` timestamp based on the `cron_expr` using the `compute_next_run` utility.
-        4. Creates a new `ScheduledScan` record in the database with a status of "scheduled".
+        4. Creates a new module `ScanJob` record in the database with a status of "scheduled".
         5. Returns the newly created schedule object.

 - **`GET /schedules`** (`schedules.py`)